tangkunyin/react-native-template-youui/README.md

 > Btw, if you are not familiar with iOS and Android and coding on Windows, `CRNA` may be more suitable for you.

-After finish install dependencies, we can launch the template easily.
+After finish install dependencies, you can launch the template easily.

 ## 2. Install